Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals

 \subsubsection{Universal conductivity of the midgap states}

-It is also interesting to focus on the conduction by flatband midgap state themselves, i.e., here midgap states at energy $E_D=0$ when they are not coupled to each other by the Hamiltonian.
-This is done, for example, when vacancies are randomly distributed in one of the two sublattices of the MLG\,\cite{Missaoui18} or when vacancies are randomly distributed in the $A_1$ and $A_2$ atoms (or A$_1$ and B$_2$ atoms) in BLG\,\cite{Jouda21}.
+It is also interesting to focus on the conduction by flat-band midgap state themselves, i.e., here midgap states at energy $E_D=0$ when they are not coupled to each other by the Hamiltonian.
+This is done, for example, when vacancies are randomly distributed in one of the two sublattices of MLG\,\cite{Missaoui18} or when vacancies are randomly distributed in the A$_1$ and A$_2$ atoms (or A$_1$ and B$_2$ atoms) in BLG\,\cite{Jouda21}.

-In these midgap states, the average velocity is zero but conduction is possible due to the inherent quantum fluctuations of the velocity which are due to the interband contributions of the velocity correlation function \cite{Bouzerar20,Bouzerar21}.
+In these midgap states, the average velocity is zero but conduction is possible due to the inherent quantum fluctuations of the velocity which are due to the interband contributions of the velocity correlation function\,\cite{Bouzerar20,Bouzerar21}.
 Indeed, in the presence of inelastic scattering these fluctuations are modified and do not cancel completely at large times which allows electronic diffusion.
-It results a non-Boltzmann conductivity, similar to the one found in approximant of quasicrystals (Sec.\,\ref{Sec_QC}) and magic angle twisted bilayer graphene (Sec.\,\ref{Sec_TBG_QD}), and graphene with particular defects inducing flatbands \cite{Bouzerar20,Bouzerar21}.
+This yields a non-Boltzmann conductivity, similar to the one found in approximants of quasicrystals (Sec.\,\ref{Sec_QC}) and magic-angle twisted bilayer graphene (Sec.\,\ref{Sec_TBG_QD}), and graphene with particular defects inducing flat bands \cite{Bouzerar20,Bouzerar21}.
 The microscopic conductivity $\sigma_M$ of those midgap states is negligible for rather small inelastic mean free time $\tau_i$.
-But at large $\tau_i$ (large $L_i$), the Kubo-Greenwood conductivity of midgap states is\,\cite{Bouzerar21},
+However, at large $\tau_i$ (large $L_i$), the Kubo-Greenwood conductivity of midgap states is\,\cite{Bouzerar21},

 where $n_i$ and $\mathcal{D}$ are the DOS and the diffusivity (Eq.\,(\ref{EquationDiffusivityTaui})) in the presence of inelastic scattering.
 Since midgap states are non-dispersive states at $E=0$, $n_i$ is the broadening of the Delta function, $c \delta(E)$, by a Lorentzian with a width at half maximum $\eta$, $\eta = \hbar/\tau_i$.
-Thus at Dirac energy $E_D=0$,
+Thus at the Dirac energy $E_D=0$,